-Early years providers should also note the requirements set out in paragraph 3.76 of the statutory framework for the Early Years Foundation Stage; you may wish to cover these here if not already covered in a separate policy.
+This policy also meets the requirements set out in paragraph 3.76 of the statutory framework for the Early Years Foundation Stage.

 14. Record-keeping

 We will hold records in line with our data protection policy.

 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL.